 If there are more than 6 of you then you will need to divide yourselves into groups of 6 and once the first group has secured tickets, move onto the next group so that there are now 12 people trying for 6 tickets and so on until you’re all sorted.
 It’s best to have some sort of instant messenger open for this so you can keep in the loop.

-if your mum/brother/mate/ boss aren’t trying for themselves and they don’t mind hammering F5 at 9am on a Sunday morning, get their help too.
-The more people you have trying to get onto the ticket buying page, the better!
+If your mum/brother/mate/ boss aren’t trying for themselves and they don’t mind hammering refresh at 9am on a Sunday morning, get their help too.
+The more people you have trying to get onto the ticket buying page, the better.

 Have everyone’s details saved into a document on your computer/phone open and ready to access.
 Tickets are not reserved until payment is accepted.
 That means potentially, you could get through to the ticket page, fill out all the details of you and your 5 mates and press confirm aaaaaannnd they’re all gone, you missed out!
 So it’s best to be fast and accurate.
 Typing out lots of 8 digit reference numbers, postcodes, names and payment details can take quite a long time in the realms of Glastonbury ticket day, and of course there is always room for human error.
 You do NOT want to make a mistake (game over for sure!) so best to have all the info in one word doc (or notes on you phone) so you can easily cut and paste all of the info.
 Nice and easy, and super quick!